PVOBrien/reading-notes/CF401/401-reading-03.md

 What happens when there's an exception in your code?
 You try to catch it!
 Lest it crash your otherwise smoothly running code.

-> Definition: An exception is an event, which occurs during the execution of a program, that disrupts the normal flow of the program's instructions.
+> Definition: An exception is an event, which occurs during the execution of a program, that disrupts the normal flow of the program's instructions. <br> Quote from [here](https://docs.oracle.com/javase/tutorial/essential/exceptions/index.html).

 When an exception arises and it is *caught*, it moves up through the stack looking for something to handle it.
 If nothing catches it, a crash is the next likely step, if it compiles at all.